OUR LIFE AS A COMMUNITY

 We believe that our faith as followers of Jesus should be integrated with every area of our lives.
 We strive to be a community where prayer thrives and we learn from the ancient practices of the Church.

 One of the tragedies of our modern way of life is that we largely go it alone spiritually.
 At Riza, we interweave our spirituality into daily, weekly, and yearly rhythms so that we are always traveling this journey together.
-We do that in many ways, whether it is through our daily prayers, our times of spiritual discussion and study, our practice of spiritual disciplines like fasting, or the celebration of different seasons in the Church calendar.
+We do that in many ways, whether it is through our weekly prayers, our times of spiritual discussion and study, our practice of spiritual disciplines, or the celebration of different seasons in the Church calendar.

 We try to seek God together, rooting our practices in the ancient ways of the Church so that our spirituality is more than a passing fad.
 We believe that following Jesus is something that takes discipline, perseverance, and intentional effort – and that we desperately need encouragement, accountability and support from others.